 \subsection{Augmented replay buffer}

 The augmented replay buffer, \autoref{fig:replay_buffers}A, consists of a short-term FIFO buffer $\mathcal{D}_1$ (as in DreamerV3) and a long-term global distribution matching buffer $\mathcal{D}_2$, used in parallel and sampled uniformly for each minibatch.
-Each buffer stores $2^{18}\approx 262{,}000$ observations, yielding a smaller total capacity than DreamerV3’s single 1M-observation buffer (in our experiments, all methods are matched at $2^{19}$ observations), without noticeable performance loss on our benchmarks.
-To further reduce storage pressure, we store \textit{spliced rollouts} instead of entire episodes.
+Each buffer stores $2^{18}\approx 262{,}000$ observations, for a total of $2^{19}$, half the $2^{20}$ used in the original DreamerV3 setup, with no noticeable performance loss on our benchmarks.
+All methods are matched at this $2^{19}$ budget in our experiments (Sec.~\ref{sec:replay_memory}). \rebut{We use \emph{memory-efficient} in this like-for-like sense: differences in continual-learning behavior therefore reflect how the budget is \emph{allocated}, not its size.
+We ablate the FIFO/LTDM ratio (50/50 in the main experiments) at fixed total budget in Appendix~\ref{app:buffer_ratio_ablation}.} To further reduce storage pressure, we store \textit{spliced rollouts} instead of entire episodes.

 \paragraph{Short-term FIFO buffer} The FIFO buffer stores the most recent $2^{18}$ samples, ensuring the World Model trains on all incoming experience with a recency bias that improves convergence on the current task.